yuvarajsai/greatFrontEnd/README.md

-- All the hooks related questions are saved in `/react/hooks` directory
+- All the hooks related problems are saved in `/react/hooks` directory

 - Run `pnpm tsc` to get the compiled ts files.